SparseLinearAlgebra/spbla/docs/joss/paper.md

 # Summary

-Sparse matrices are widely applicable in data analysis while the theory of matrix processing is well-established.
-There are a wide range of algorithms for basic operations such as matrix-matrix and matrix-vector multiplication, factorization, etc. To facilitate data analysis, tools, such as `GraphBLAS API`, provide a set of building blocks and allows for reducing algorithms to sparse linear algebra operations.
-While GPGPU utilization for high-performance linear algebra is common, the high complexity of GPGPU programming makes the implementation of the complete set of sparse operations on GPGPU challenging.
-Thus, it is worth to address this problem by focusing on a basic but still important case — sparse Boolean algebra.

-# Statement of need

 `SPbLA` is a sparse Boolean linear algebra primitives and operations for GPGPU computations.
 It comes as stand-alone self-sufficient library with C API for high-performance computing with multiple backends